-Vice President, Sales and Procurement of Firebird Artisan Mills
+Plant Manager of Firebird Artisan Mills

-Chief Executive Officer of Thresher Artisan Wheat
+Senior Vice President of Merchandising at Thresher Artisan Wheat

 Wille serves as the chief operating officer of Thresher Artisan Wheat.
 Wille has a deep background in the premium grain and wheat markets including most recently managing grain merchandising for General Mills.
 Previously, Wille managed special grains for ADM Benson Quinn and Farmland Atwood for nearly a decade and half.